Roasted Potatoes and Brussels Sprouts

 Instructions

-• Line a baking sheet with foil and place a wire rack on top, followed by the bacon slices.
-Bake on 400 degrees until par-cooked, approximately 20 minutes.
-Remove and lay on paper towels to soak up some of the grease.
-Chop into small pieces.
+• Par-cook the bacon.
+Line a baking sheet with foil, place a wire rack on top, followed by the bacon slices, and then cook on 400 for about 20 minutes.

-• Prepare the brussels sprouts.
-Chop off the stem, remove outer leaves, and then cut into chunks equal to the potatoes.
-Spread on a baking sheet lined with parchment paper.
+• Prep the brussels sprouts.
+Chop off the stem, remove the outer leaves, and depending on size, chop into halves or quarters.

 Notes